Evading Dragons, Part Six: Reshaping What is Known

 Hardtack and Truth

 Hester put his piece of the bread called hardtack in the bowl of beans and sat down with the first book.
 He had a good light and all night to read and see where the books take him.
 The first book had the date of March 1st, 2035.
-Looking back to the first book he saw it was over one hundred and forty-nine years between them meaning that the books weren’t as continuous as Jennifer claimed.
+If Jennifer was right then, books were missing.
 It also meant that this book was written during the war.
 Like the other, it was clear that a child started this book.
-It spoke about how the famine and unrest was affecting her family.
+It spoke about how the famine and unrest were affecting her family.
 It had been a few years since anyone heard from the federal government and the local government had collapsed into a mob rule.
 She spoke about the economy ending with wars being fought all over the world for what was left.
 Then she spoke about seeing one of the dragons, but she wrote how it was a good thing and it was there to protect them.
 Hester thought about that, a dragon there to protect people.
 It didn’t make any sense.
 The little girl writing in the book went back to talking about her doll and her friends.
 Hester skimmed the pages looking for more information.

 Tears and Blood